waku-org/specs/standards/core/rln-contract.md

 - if there are _expired_ memberships in the contract, the new membership MUST overwrite an expired membership;
 - the new membership SHOULD overwrite the membership that had been in _expired_ state for the longest time;
 - if the new membership overwrites another membership:
-	- the latter MUST transition from _expired_ to _erased_ state;
+	- the latter MUST transition from _expired_ to _erased-awaits-withdrawal_ state;
-	- the current total rate limit MUST be decremented by the rate limit of the newly _erased_ membership;
+	- the current total rate limit MUST be decremented by the rate limit of the newly _erased-awaits-withdrawal_ membership;
-- if the deposit from the newly _erased_ membership has not been withdrawn, the contract MUST take all necessary steps to ensure that the owner of that membership can withdraw their deposit later;
+- when moving a membership into _erased-awaits-withdrawal_ state, the contract MUST take all necessary steps to ensure that the owner of that membership can withdraw their deposit later;
 - registration MUST fail if the total rate limit of _active_, _grace-period_, and _expired_ memberships, including the one being created, would exceed the limit;
 - registration MUST fail if the requested rate limit for the new membership is lower than allowed;
 - the user MUST lock-up a deposit to register a membership;